Canadian Virtual Hospice

 |Description (Service)||Online information and support about advanced illness, palliative and end-of-life care, loss, and grief * listings of over 900 programs, services and recommended resources

 Answers to your questions: trusted information written by health experts and personalized support online.
 Articles and videos by health experts available on symptoms, emotional and spiritual health, decision-making, caregiving, and what to expect with various illnesses, what to expect when death is near, etc.

-Ask a Professional: Canadians can ask a question confidentially, online to a team of physicians, nurses, a social worker, spiritual care advisors, and ethicists, and receive a personal, confidential response.
+Ask a Professional: Canadians can ask a question confidentially, online to a team of physicians, nurses, a social worker, spiritual care advisors, adult and child grief counsellors, pediatric palliative care physician, an Indigenous elder, and a pharmacist, and receive a personal, confidential response.
 There is no cost.